ClanDestine: ClanDestine Volume 2

 ClanDestine (Vol. 2) #1 (April 2008).
 Art by Alan Davis.

 A five-issue ClanDestine miniseries debuted on February 5, 2008, written and illustrated by Alan Davis.
 In this series, Dr. Griffin and the Omegans again attack the Destines.
 In the course of the story, what happened to Thaddeus in 1374 is revealed.
 Newton builds a device to help Dominic ameliorate the effects of his powerful senses.
 Dominic also travels through time and space, and encounters the superhero group Excalibur, in the middle of the "Cross-Time Caper" storyline that ran in their self-titled series in 1989–1990.
 The story also guest stars the Inhumans.
 Walter struggles with his fears of becoming like Vincent.
 By the end of the story, Adam reduces Griffin to an infant, and tells the Omegans never to threaten his family again, before being reunited with Elalyth, the mother of his children, with whom he goes to live in Yden.
 Dominic decides to relocate to the idyllic Etherea.
-In the closing panels of the story, a pool of energy emerges from the grounds of the Ravenscroft, and flies into Vincent's grave, causing the gravestone to crack.
+In the closing panels of the story, a pool of energy emerges from the grounds of Ravenscroft, and flies into Vincent's grave, causing the gravestone to crack.